-God is the one true creator, the proper owner of all things.
-We may be entrusted for a while with gifts, imagination, emotion, and skills, but in the end, it all belongs to God.
-The power of this truth unlocks our freedom, our participation, and our truest perspective because we are no longer trying to do the impossible, no longer stuffing a void that does not belong to us and will never be filled.
+We may be entrusted for a while with land, money, houses, or investments.
+We have gifts, imagination, emotion, and skills.
+But in the end, it all belongs to God.
+The power of this truth unlocks our freedom, our participation, and our truest perspective.
+We no longer need to cling.
+We need not worry about loss.
+We can free our focus to steward well.
 Peace and truth are found in this fact: The Lord is The Lord of All.